 Elevation: 9,345 ft

-The peaks are the two highest points on a scenic, mostly tree-covered North/South Ridge that can be easily accessed from ID-75.
+The peaks are the two highest points on a scenic, mostly tree-covered north/south ridge that can be easily accessed from ID-75.
 John Platt and Dave Pahlas made a strenuous 9.0-mile round trip snowshoe ascent of both peaks on January 1, 2016.
 Their climb gained 3,000 feet of elevation along the way.
 Use the links below to their trip reports for details on their ascent.
-USGS Frenchman Creek

-While not the most rugged of Sawtooth Peaks, it is obvious that the good winter access and the view from the top provide the incentive to climb these two peaks.
+While not the most rugged of Sawtooth Peaks, it is obvious that the good Winter access and the view from the top provide the incentive to climb these two peaks.